 Like Miss Havisham in Charles Dicken's 1860 novel Great Expectations, the figure in this series is repressed by the expectations placed upon her by traditional society: to wed, to reproduce, and to affiliate with culturally-acceptable organizations.
 Her contorted body is compressed into the bottom third of each compositional plane in an attempt to protect herself from these expectations.

 The series was developed as a project in Design Studio, a course in my MFA program in Visual Communication and Design at Jacksonville State University.
-The copy, in the top, right corner of each panel, is from the novel and is specifice to Dicken's descriptions of Havisham.
-It is set in typefaces that were common in the mid-19th century.
+The copy, in the top, right corner of each panel, is an excerpt from the novel describing aspects of Havisham.
+The type is set in "Bodoni" from the late 18th century.
 The use of justified margins further underscores the repression experienced by Havisham.
-The red "chops" are hand printed from carved blocks.
+The red photographic images underscore the ideas of the novel.
+They are stylized as Chinese "chops" and are hand-printed from carved blocks of dense foam.

-The scrolls are design to be presented, then put away, similar to the practice of Japanese scrolls, which were hung during tea ceremonies then stowed away.
-This application also symbolizes the Southern American female's role of "presentation" to society in the form of debutante balls and beauty pagents.
+The scrolls are designed to be presented, then put away, similar to the practice of Japanese scrolls, which were hung during tea ceremonies then stowed away.
+This aspect of performance also symbolizes the Southern American female's role of "presentation" to society in the form of debutante balls and beauty pageants.